fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

 ## If I had more time
 If I had more time I would definetly be interested in adding furniture inside of the rooms as well.
 My main inspiration for this project was the [Matrix Awakens](https://www.unrealengine.com/en-US/blog/introducing-the-matrix-awakens-an-unreal-engine-5-experience) demo for Unreal Engine 5 and I think it uses dual-depth relief mapping to create furniture.
 It has uncannily convincing volume most of the time!

-{{< fakegif "matrix_awakens.webm" >}}
+![Window material from Matrix Awakens.](matrix_awakens_window_material.webp)

-I wanted to figure out how it works, but the material graph doesn't even fit on the screen entirely.
+I wanted to figure out how it works, but the material graph doesn't even fit on the screen.
 As of now assembling spaghetti at this scale is absolutely beyond me but maybe there is a method to this madness.
-If you know, I'd very much like to hear out from you :-)
+If you happen to know, I'd very much like to hear from you!

-![Window material from Matrix Awakens.](matrix_awakens_window_material.webp)